sinansevgi/enum_methods/README.md

 => 44
 ```

-* Finally, If you have ruby installed in your system, just run `bubblesort.rb`
+u have ruby installed in your system, just run bubbleso
 ## Live Demo
 [Live Demo Link](https://repl.it/@rukundoeric/enumerable)